Your Guide to Read&Write for Literacy Support

 Free Alternatives to Read&Write

-If you don’t have access to Read&Write, consider these free alternatives:
+If you don’t have access to Read&Write, or prefer something else, consider these free alternatives:

 - Microsoft Immersive Reader: Integrated into Word, OneNote, and Edge